UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Many browsers and versions have their own defaults for security like 'autoplay', allowing sounds, pop-ups and alerts, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

-## For 'real' online data collection, you will need a server-based setup.
+## For 'real' online data collection, you will need a server-based setup
 While you could -- in principle -- use jsPsych in the traditional lab context, it will typically not make a lot of sense.
 Especially if you want to store your research data for an experiment in one place, a web-server setup is the way to go.

 # From template to your own online experiment